 Formerly Chief Scientist, Australian Government

-The Scientists and Mathematicians in Schools project is funded by the Australian Government Department of Education through the Maths and Science Participation program and the Making Career Connections initiative.
+The Scientists and Mathematicians in Schools project is supported by the Australian Government Department of Education through the Maths and Science Participation program and the Making Career Connections initiative.

 The views expressed on this site are those of the author and do not necessarily represent the views of the Australian Government Department of Education.